iuriineves/sn0wfrogs-capybaras/README.md

 ### Sweetened:
 - A new effect.
 While having this effect, all food gives you 50% more hunger points (1.5x).
 For golden apples and enchanted golden apples, as well as the 50% more hunger points, you'll also get two more absorption hearts (4 health points).
 - This effect is only obtainable through eating mandarins and has only a single level.
+### Advancements
+- Oh sweetie...:
+  - You unlock this advancement by eating a mandarin and getting the "Sweetened" effect.
+- The new black:
+  - You unlock this advancement by stylishly placing a mandarin on a capybara's head.

 ## FAQ